 - What do you see, hear, smell, and feel? - How do the people who live in your future city describe it? - What is different from today?
 What is futuristic and innovative?

-As the team explores these questions, they'll also address this year's Climate Change Challenge: Choose a climate change impact and design one innovative and futuristic climate change adaptation and one mitigation strategy to keep your residents healthy and safe.
+As the team explores these questions, they'll also address this year's challenge-Electrify Your Future: Design a city completely powered by electricity generated from sources that keep your citizens and the environment healthy and safe.